urgdog/urg.systems/thonks/new-home.md

 lil - so if it's real gross, clean - u will 100% know cuz it will smell *dead* bad.

 *Urg says: Comfort stuff is complex.
 Lots of goofy logic in weird places, and easy to see where shortcuts get taken.
-We hate complexity, but is needed to not be dead.
+We hate it, but is needed to not be dead.
 Drafty hole, old filter, bad labels, weird things that dont make sense.
 Find them.*

 ## the internet